remodlai/Flowise/memory-bank/api-documentation-review-checklist.md

 5. **Security Configuration**: Some endpoints used `InternalApiKeyAuth` instead of the correct `ApiKeyAuth`
 6. **Streaming Responses**: Server-Sent Events (SSE) formats were not fully documented - this has been addressed for predictions endpoints
 7. **External Dependencies**: Integration with external services (like Langchain Hub) sometimes not fully documented
+8. **API Path Discrepancies**: Some modules have route registration that doesn't match directory/file naming (e.g., 'node-config' vs 'node-configs')
+9. **Variable Syntax**: Syntax for variables in custom functions was inconsistently documented (e.g., `$variableName` vs. `$[variableName]`)
+10. **Module Reuse**: Some endpoints rely on controllers and services from other modules (e.g., node-icons and node-load-methods use the nodes module functionality)
+11. **Error Handling Behavior**: Some modules have specific error handling behavior that wasn't fully documented (e.g., returning empty arrays instead of errors)

 ## Next Steps

 1. Continue reviewing modules based on priority
-2. Focus on critical API endpoints next (node-configs, node-custom-functions, etc.)
+2. Focus on critical API endpoints next (nodes, nvidia-nim, etc.)
 3. Establish patterns to apply across similar endpoints
 4. Update all OpenAPI fragments to use consistent reference patterns